Can herbal medicine make a major difference for obese women with PCOS?

 - Fasting insulin was significantly lower for women taking the herbal medicine in addition to lifestyle changes.

-- There was a significant improvement for both systolic and diastolic blood pressure readings.
+- There was a significant improvement in both systolic and diastolic blood pressure readings.

 - Improved psychological health with lower depression, anxiety, and stress scores recorded.